usmaann/usmaann.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at the [School of Computer Science, The University of Sydney, Australia](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html), under the supervision of [Prof. Jinman Kim](https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/jinman-kim.html), [Dr. Matloob Khushi](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/matloob-khushi.html), and [Assoc.
 Prof Adam G. Dunn](https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/adam-dunn.html).
 I obtained my Masters in Analytics (Research) from the [School of Computer Science, University of Technology Sydney, Australia](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/computer-science), in 2020 under the supervision of [Prof. Longbing Cao](https://profiles.uts.edu.au/Longbing.Cao) and [Prof. Kaska Musial](https://profiles.uts.edu.au/Katarzyna.Musial-Gabrys).
 I have also worked in leading ICT companies like [Alcatel-Lucent](https://www.al-enterprise.com/en) and [Nokia](https://www.nokia.com/networks/) for 9+ years in various roles.
+I am also a Research Associate at the Telehealth and Technology Center, Nepean Hospital, Australia.

 My research interests includes Natural Language Processing and Machine Learning, with focus on Social-Media Analysis, Computational Health Informatics and Medical Image Analysis.